A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Thematic analysis

 The STGCN model proposed by Yu et al.~in 2018 consists of two spatio-temporal convolutional blocks (with two temporal gated convolutional layers, one spatial graph convolutional layer in the middle, and residual connections) and a fully-connected output layer in the end.
 In its original implementation, it processes graphs a with weighted adjacency matrix based on spatial distance between sensors in the road network.
 The source code for the STGCN model is available at \url{https://github.com/VeritasYin/STGCN_IJCAI-18}.
 The DCRNN model proposed by Li et al.~in 2017 aims to capture the spatial dependency by using bidirectional random walks on the graph (whose adjacency matrix is based on node proximity), and to capture the temporal dependencies by using an encoder-decoder architecture with scheduled sampling.
 The code can be accessed at \url{https://github.com/liyaguang/DCRNN}.
+The GWN model was introduced by Wu et al.~in 2021 as a novel approach to spatio-temporal forecasting, particularly in traffic tasks.
+It is known for its ability to learn an adaptive dependency matrix from node embeddings.
+The model combines graph convolutional and temporal convolutional layers to effectively capture spatio-temporal dependencies.
+The source code is available at \url{https://github.com/nnzhan/Graph-WaveNet}.
 The ASTGCN model proposed by Guo et al.~in 2019 models at once recent, daily-periodic and weekly-periodic dependencies as three independent components, with a spatio-temporal attention mechanism for capturing the dynamic spatio-temporal correlations and a spatio-temporal convolution which simultaneously employs graph convolutions to capture the spatial patterns.
 The source code for the ASTGCN model is available at \url{https://github.com/Davidham3/ASTGCN-2019-mxnet}.
 For a more comprehensive list of source codes for the most dated benchmark GNN models in the traffic domain see Ref.~\cite{review_traffico_jiang}.